audreyshub/my-first-jekyll-site/index.md

     title: Testimonials
     subtitle:
     testimonialslist:
-      - author: Lego Elvis
+      - author: Amber Engeset
-        avatar: images/legoman.jpg
+        avatar: images/amber.jpg
         content: >-
-          Audrey is awesome to work with.
-I love her laid back and friendly vibe.
-She's got a great sense of design and an unshakable technical can-do spirit.
-Everything she does is awesome!
+          Audrey is a joy and a pleasure to work with.
+She is a very creative person and takes great pride in her work.
+I am so happy with my website that Audrey has helped create.
+I would highly recommend hiring Audrey for your new or upgraded website needs.
       - author: Lego Good Wizard
         avatar: images/legowizard.jpg
         content: >-